For 8 Years, A 'Wall Street Journal' Story Haunted His Career. Now He Wants It Fixed

 In January 2011, the paper weighed in with a front-page story on Eisman's activities in Washington.
 Letters pointing to the article poured into influential figures in education, including the Education Trust, the American Federation of Teachers, the National Education Association, the American Association of University Professors and the American Association of University Women.
 The letters cited the Journal repeatedly and claimed that the investigation was focusing on "stock price manipulation by Shireman and Eisman."

 Those lengthy letters, ostensibly by dozens of different people, were identical in content and even phrasing.
-Their senders' identities could not be verified by the Center for American Progress, the liberal news outlet that first revealed the letter-writing campaign in 2011, or by NPR this past summer.
+Their senders' identities could not be verified by the the liberal news site that first revealed the letter-writing campaign in 2011, or by NPR this past summer.
 NPR sent a dozen emails to addresses used to send the letters seeking confirmation or comment; all but one bounced back.

 Two influential Republican senators — Richard Burr of North Carolina and Tom Coburn of Oklahoma — triggered two formal federal investigations.